-Chris Matthews, the second son of Herbert Charles and Mary Teresa Matthews, was born on December 17, 1945, in Philadelphia, Pennsylvania.
-Chris was raised in a suburb of North Philadelphia, where he attended Catholic school while his father worked as a court stenographer.
+Chris Matthews, the second son of Herbert Charles and Mary Teresa Matthews, was born on December 17, 1945, in Philadelphia, Pennsylvania, in the neighborhood of Nicetown.
+Chris was later raised in Northeast Philadelphia in the area of Somerton, where he attended Catholic school while his father worked as a court stenographer.
 Chris’ grandfather, a local Democratic committeeman, was Chris’ role model during these formative years, and encouraged his early interest in politics.

 After he graduated from a Catholic high school, Chris attended the College of the Holy Cross.
 He went on to study economics at the University of North Carolina at Chapel Hill in 1967.
 Matthews joined the Peace Corps in 1968, volunteering in Swaziland, Africa, until 1970.